 Pledges receivable (unconditional promises to give) consist of campaign pledges.
 The pledges are substantially collected within 12 months of the initial pledge.
 Therefore, no discount is reflected to adjust the pledges to the present value at the time of the pledge.
+The Organization maintains provisions for uncollectible receivables based on a percentage of total pledges for each campaign, which is determined by historical performance data.
 Pledges receivable consist of the following at June 30:

-2023 2022 Campaign pledges - gross Allowance for uncollectible pledges \$ 1,216,753 (209,844) \$ 1,019,821 (110,526) Pledges receivable, net \$ 1,006,909 \$ 909,295
+2024 2023 Campaign pledges - gross \$ 780,052 \$ 1,216,753 Allowance for uncollectible pledges (68,279) (209,844) Campaign pledges receivable, net \$ 711,773 \$ 1,006,909